Class: Net::IMAP::SequenceSet

 -

-#subtract: Removes each given object from the set; returns
+#subtract: Removes all members of the given sets from this set; returns

 self